 - Cheese: aged cheddar, baby Swiss, mozzarella, parmesan

-- Fruit: apples, blueberries, clementines, dried fruits such as cranberries, mandarin oranges, raspberries, strawberries
+- Fruit: apples, blueberries, clementines, dried fruits such as cranberries, mandarin oranges,

 - Cheese: blue